jsscmnhn/shady_amsterdam/docs/api.md

 #### <span style="color: red;">`process_chm_dsm`</span><span style="color: gray;">(chm_filename, dsm_filename, folder_path, output_dir, date, start_time=10, end_time=21, interval=30, use_chm=True, trans=10, trunkheight=25)</span> <a name="heading--1-5-1"/>

-> Function to process a single DSM and CHM file pair.
+> Function to process a single DSM and CHM file pair and create shade maps from them for the given time frame and interval.
 >
 > **Input:**
 > - `chm_filename` (str): Name of the CHM file to be processed.